Discover the Christmas markets in France © French Moments

 Christmas Market of Eguisheim, Alsace © French Moments

 Birthplace of the Alsatian vineyards, Eguisheim has been listed as one of the Most Beautiful Villages in France since 2003.
-It has been awarded the National Grand Prize winner for Flowers since 1989.

 Located only 5km from Colmar, Eguisheim is surrounded by a 339-hectare vineyard, whose hills “Eichberg” and “Pfersigberg” are classed among the “ Great Wines” of Alsace.

-The picturesque Christmas market of Eguisheim is themed on the Alsatian customs and traditions.
-It occupies two squares in the centre of the village.
+The picturesque Christmas market of Eguisheim is themed on Alsatian customs and traditions.

-Read more about Éguisheim Christmas Market.
+Read more about Eguisheim Christmas Market.

 The Christmas market of Kaysersberg